RealOrangeOne/theorangeone.net/content/posts/django-22.md

 ## Constraints

 The new constraints API in Django 2.2 allows for far greater control of database-level validation on model fields than previously available in field validators, because they're applied at the model level, rather than the field level.
-Django 2.2 comes with 2 built-in constraints: `UniqueConstraint` and `CheckConstraint`.
+Django 2.2 comes with two built-in constraints: `UniqueConstraint` and `CheckConstraint`.
 Both constraints are executed at the database level (as additional queries rather than column-level constraints), which whilst making them faster when doing complex relationship-level validation, also increases the number of queries executed when modifying a model instance.

 `UniqueConstranint` creates a unique constraint with any number of fields, in much the same way `unique_together` worked. `UniqueConstraint` also provides an additional `condition` argument, which specifies additional `Q` objects which must also apply.
 For example, `UniqueConstraint(fields=['user'], condition=Q(status='DRAFT')` ensures that each user only has one draft.